 Having unpatched vulnerabilities is a result of ignoring updates.
 Updates are essential for any computer software or system.
 They ensure that your computer and network are protected from the latest malware.

-Your IT team should ensure that all devices and softwares are regularly checked for updates, and that you are using a quality software system to avoid huge business losses through cybercrime.
+Your IT team should ensure that all devices and software are regularly checked for updates and that you are using a quality software system to avoid huge business losses through cybercrime.

 IoT (Internet of Things) Attacks